rgoulden19026/getting-and-cleaning-data/CodeBook.md

 Identifiers:

-	subject - The ID of the test subject activity - The activity performed when the measurements were taken
+	activityid - The ID for the activity performed when the measurements were taken subjectid - The ID of the test subject

 Measurements: